rolandjansky/athena/PhysicsAnalysis/AnalysisCommon/HDF5Utils/README.md

 ensure that all jets are written before exiting the job, but this will also be handled by the destructor.

+### Writing multiple types of objects ###

+This package doesn't provide a convenient way to store multiple variable-length object arrays such that they are aligned by index.
+You are free to create several writers, each of which will write a dataset corresponding to a different type of object.
+These can write to the same file, but aligning the indices after the fact is up to you!

 Hacking This Code
 =================